 Best waterproof speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best waterproof Bluetooth speakers you can buy in 2020.

 A true waterproof rating should also be on your check list.
 That's not as obvious as it seems – some models are only splashproof, so make sure you check before you buy and think about how you're going to use it.
-One of the most common specifications is IPX7 - that means it's safe to immerse in water up to 1m deep for up to 30 minutes.
+One of the most common specifications is IPX7 – that means it's safe to immerse in water up to 1m deep for up to 30 minutes.
+Given that some of the waterproof models listed here will actually float rather than sink to the bottom of the pool anyway, that shouldn't be an issue.

-Wi-fi is less pressing here perhaps, but it's a great addition if you'll be using your speaker at home a lot and want to integrate it with your smart home setup (using its built-in smart assistant like Amazon Alexa or Google Assistant).
+Wi-fi is less pressing here perhaps, but it's a great addition if you'll be using your speaker at home a lot too and want to integrate it with your smart home setup (using its built-in smart assistant like Amazon Alexa or Google Assistant).

 Decent battery life is also a key consideration.
 Nothing spoils a long hike or away day like a flat battery.